kersing/ttn-resin-gateway-rpi-1/README.md

+# Updated
+Updated for TTS(CE) = Also Known as TTN V3.
+The code requires the first server to be 'ttn' protocol.

 # Introduction

 This [balenaCloud](https://www.balena.io/cloud/) (previously resin.io) setup is based on the [Multi-protocol Packet Forwarder by Jac Kersing](https://github.com/kersing/packet_forwarder/tree/master/mp_pkt_fwd).

 An alternative guide to use this balenaCloud setup can be found in the official TTN documentation at: https://www.thethingsnetwork.org/docs/gateways/rak831/